adamluckydo/ontology/Buddhism.md

 At first, these ideas may seem obvious, or at the very least unimportant.
 Of course things cause other things.
 But putting some pieces together, we realize a few things:

 1. Nothing in our experience is fundamental.
-Put another way, there is no root cause that is in itself not also an effect of some other cause.
+Put another way, there is no root cause that isn't also an effect of some other cause.
 It's all interconnected and cyclic.
-Imagine an Ouroboros (a snake eating its own tail).
+Imagine experience as an Ouroboros (a snake eating its own tail).
+Suffering is like the point at which the snake is biting itself.

 2. Every phenomena has a specific set of causes that are conditions for it to arise.
 If we can remove even one of the causes, the effect will no longer arise.
+In our Ouroboros analogy, if we can just figure out how to make the snake retract its fangs, suffering won't happen anymore.

 ![A snake eating itself](ouroboros.jpg)